JojiiOfficial/GoLogD/README.md

-# GoLogger
+# GoLogD
-GoLogger is a logging deamon for centralized logging
+GoLogD is a logging deamon for a centralized logging system